Almanac Home Page

 - Deadline to apply for goose hunting permits for the Horicon zone.*

-- Deadline to apply for bobcat, fisher and otter permits.
+- Deadline to apply for wolf, bobcat, fisher and otter permits.

 - Deadline to apply for Upriver Winnebago system sturgeon spearing season.*